red5pro/red5-bcs-node/README.md

 # Red5 Node Backend SDK

-Red5 Node Backend SDK allows you to generate conference tokens for different user roles in your Red5 video conferencing application.
+Red5 Node Backend SDK allows you to generate conference tokens for different user roles in your Red5 video conferencing application and generate chat tokens for chat authentication.

 ## Installation